prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 ![500 pc](/img/case/nzxt s340.png "NZXT S340 (White)"){: .img-right .img-small}
 ## The Perfect Balance ($500)

-The secret to building a great gaming computer is finding the perfect balance of price and performance.
+The secret to building a cheap and powerful gaming computer is finding the perfect balance of price and performance.
 With this build, you receive just that.
 This is the best gaming PC $500 can buy.

 On a budget, $500 is often the price range I recommend.